cef62/design-system-coverage-jsday-2025/slides.md

 - Should we measure the usage of the DS tokens?
 - Should we measure the usage of the DS components?
-- Should we measure the usage of the DS patterns?
 - What do we want to measure?
   - Areas
   - Borders